Diego el Cigala: Biography

 Born into a family of Romani artists and intellectuals in Madrid, Jiménez started his career singing in flamenco clubs, until he caught the attention of flamenco dancers such as Mario Maya and Joaquín Cortés, and with guitarist Antón Jiménez, began touring as part of their companies.
 By the late 1990s, after collaborating on recordings by Camarón de la Isla, Tomatito, Gerardo Núñez and Vicente Amigo, he recorded his debut album "Undebel".
 He has since recorded a further seven albums, and has won two Grammy awards and five Latin Grammy nominations.

-In 2010, he voiced Buzz Lightyear for the European Spanish dub of Toy Story 3, using an Andalusian accent.
+In 2010, he voiced Buzz Lightyear (when in "Spanish mode") for the European Spanish dub of Toy Story 3, using an Andalusian accent.

 His wife, Amparo Fernández, died in 2015 from cancer in Punta Cana.

+In 2024, he was convicted and sentenced to more than two years in prison.
+He was found guilty of all charges related to his domestic abuse against flamenco singer Dolores "Kina" Mendez, which has been reported in media and newspapers including Billboard, El País, El Mundo and El Diario de Jerez.